Tabriz: Etymology

-According to some sources, including Encyclopædia Britannica, the name Tabriz derives from tap-riz ('flowing hot'), from the many thermal springs in the area.
+According to some sources, including Encyclopædia Britannica, the name Tabriz derives from tap-riz, meaning "flowing hot", in reference to the area's many thermal springs.

-Other sources claim that in AD 246, to avenge his brother's death, king Tiridates II of Armenia repelled Ardashir I of the Sassanid Empire and changed the name of the city from Shahistan to Tauris, deriving from "ta-vrezh" ("this revenge" in Grabar).
+Other sources claim that in AD 246, to avenge his brother's death, king Tiridates II of Armenia repelled Ardashir I of the Sassanid Empire and changed the name of the city from Shahistan to Tauris, deriving from in Grabar ta-vrezh "this revenge".
 In AD 297, it became the capital of Tiridates III, king of Armenia.
-However, this story has a popular origin and no ancient source has recorded such event.
-This is based on accounts of Vardan Areveltsi, a 13th-century Armenian historian.
-Accordingly, the historical Armenian name for the city was Tavrezh (Թաւրէժ).
+However, this story is of popular origin and based on accounts of Vardan Areveltsi, a 13th-century Armenian historian; no ancient source records such an event.
+The historical Armenian name for the city was Tavrezh (Թաւրէժ).

-The Cambridge History of Iran points to a connection between the "ancient stronghold of Tarui-Tarmakisa" (or Tarwi-Tarwakisa), which existed in the 8th century BC, and the city of Tabriz, with Ernst Emil Herzfeld's Archaeological History of Iran also directly equating "Tarwakisa" with Tabriz; cf Proto-Iranian tr̥Hwáns (able to overcome).
+The Cambridge History of Iran points to a connection between the "ancient stronghold of Tarui-Tarmakisa" (or Tarwi-Tarwakisa), which existed in the 8th century BC, and the city of Tabriz; Ernst Emil Herzfeld's Archaeological History of Iran directly equates Tarwakisa with Tabriz (cf Proto-Iranian tr̥Hwáns "able to overcome").
 However, some researchers believe that Tabriz may be considered a pre-Iranian toponym.

 History

 Early history

 The early history of Tabriz is not well documented.
 The earliest civilization signs in the city belongs to an Iron Age grave yard of 1st millennium B.C. which were unearthed in late 1990s in northern side of Blue Mosque.
-The city also inscribed as old as 714 B.C. on as Tarui or Tauris, on the Assyrian King Sargon II's epigraph in 714 BC.
+The city also inscribed as old as 714 B.C. on as Tarui or Tauris, on the Assyrian King Sargon II's epigraph in 714 B.C.

 Egyptologist David Rohl suggested that the legendary Garden of Eden was near Tabriz.
 Archaeologist Eric H. Cline commented on Rohl's views, writing that "his suggestions have not caught on with the scholarly establishment.
 His argument is not helped by the fact that it depends upon speculations regarding the transmission of place-names for both the various rivers and nearby related areas from antiquity to the present.
 In the end, while Rohl's suggestion is not out of the question, it seems no more probable than any other hypothesis, and less likely than those suggested by Speiser, Zarins, and Sauer."

 Since the earliest documented history of Tabriz, it has been chosen as the capital for several rulers commencing from Atropates era and his dynasty.
 It is likely the city has been destroyed multiple times either by natural disasters or by the invading armies.
 The earliest elements of the present Tabriz are claimed to be built either at the time of the early Sassanids in the 3rd or 4th century AD, or later in the 7th century.
 The city used to be called T'awrēš in Middle Persian.